BonsaiDen/JavaScript-Garden/doc/instanceof.md

     'foo' instanceof Object; // false

-One important thing to note is that `instanceof` does of course not work on objects that origin from different JavaScript contexts;rFor example, different documents in a web browser.
+One important thing to note is that `instanceof` does of course not work on objects that origin from different JavaScript contexts (e.g. different documents in a web browser), since their constructors will not be the exact same object.

 ### In conclusion